-In 2016, the swimming pool program continued to be a large focus of the Districts urban larval control efforts.
+In 2017, the swimming pool program continued to be a large focus of the Districts urban larval control efforts.
 Stagnant water in swimming pools was a major concern as one pool alone can produce thousands of mosquitoes and put an entire neighborhood at risk for West Nile virus.
 Many neglected pool reports came from the general public as well as from aerial images.
-This year, the District's request for service program generated 926 pool-related requests.